So let’s talk managing stormwater folks.

 The framework also highlights the importance of controlling and managing releases of storm and wastewater into the nation’s waters.
 When wastewater systems, many of which are aging, overflow they can release untreated sewage and other pollutants into local waterways.
 These overflows can carry a variety of harmful pollutants that can threaten communities’ water quality, including bacteria, metals, and nutrients, and can contribute to disease outbreaks, beach and shellfish bed closings, and fishing or swimming advisories.
 Stormwater discharges can also contain many of these pollutants, and municipalities are often faced with difficult choices about how to direct their funds to solve the most critical problems first.

-The framework document is available on EPA’s website, where the agency will also provide practical examples of how municipalities are implementing this approach, as they become available.
+In conclusion, the framework document is available on EPA’s website.
+All where the agency will also provide practical examples of how municipalities are implementing this approach, as they become available.

 More information: http://cfpub.epa.gov/npdes/integratedplans.cfm